<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Combination Vaccines

-RDI’s experience in COPD clinical trials
+RDI’s experience in COPD clinical studies

 Backed by a patient-centric approach, we strive to make trial participation as comfortable and as convenient as possible.
 We offer flexible scheduling, transportation services, and a 7,500 square-foot facility equipped with at-home amenities like Wi-Fi, beverages, snacks, and more.
-It’s variables like these that help us maintain a 98% patient retention rate.
+It's variables like these that help us maintain a 97% patient retention rate.

 At RDI, we are committed to advancing COPD research while fostering a supportive, patient-centered experience—because better trials mean better treatments for everyone.
 Be a part of our next medical breakthrough.